FREE SHIPPING 30 DAY RETURNS EASY FINANCING

 (925) 274-1444 Our Location Visit

 Sign Up For Special Offers

-We are going to get into more desperate measures of removing the ring, because despite above recommendations, it's still stuck -- Now, when enlarged joints prevent rings from being removed, or the finger just won’t contract enough, damaging the ring to remove it is inevitable.
+We are going to get into more desperate measures of removing the ring because, despite the above recommendations, it's still stuck -- Now, when enlarged joints prevent rings from being removed, or the finger just won’t contract enough, damaging the ring to remove it is inevitable.
 Some materials that can’t be cut, must be cracked.
-Rings made of materials such as tungsten carbide, and ceramic can be cracked using long-nosed or medium-sized vise-grip locking pliers.
-Such extreme measures will require visiting a jeweler who is experienced with using such ring cutting/breaking tools.
+Rings made of materials such as tungsten carbide and ceramic can be cracked using long-nosed or medium-sized vise-grip locking pliers.
+Such extreme measures will require visiting a jeweler who is experienced with using such ring-cutting/breaking tools.
 We have experience in removing stuck rings and have the correct tools for the job, so feel free to stop by our store if you ever need this service.

-Once you have rescued the finger, give your finger a rest for a while to heal.
+Once you have rescued the finger, allow your finger to rest for a while to heal.